What is sleep related infant death?

 Keep your baby warm but not hot

 An over-heated baby has a higher risk of SIDS.
 You know your baby is warm enough when your baby’s head is warm.
 A baby’s hands and feet are normally a little cool.
-Check the back of your baby’s neck, and take off a layer if your baby is sweating there.
+Check the back of your baby’s neck, and take off a layer if your baby is sweating or appears flushed.

 The temperature of the room should be comfortable for an adult.
-A sleep sack, blanket-weight sleeper, or light blanket should be all that is needed to keep your baby warm.
-Do not swaddle your baby and do not use hats or toques indoors.
+A well-fitted sleep sack, sleeper, or light blanket should be all that is needed to keep your baby warm.
+Hats are not needed.

 Share this information with anyone who may take care of your baby; it is important for all parents, babysitters and caregivers to be informed about how to reduce the risk of sleep related infant death.